Club: Sunderland AFC | Opening: 1997 | Capacity: 49,000 seats

 Tickets are also available at the ticket office before kick-off.
 Sunderland typically only sell out the Tyne-Wear derby and possibly one or two other high-profile matches per season.

 Tickets fall into three pricing categories.
 Tickets for category C matches, the cheapest, range from £25.00 for a seat behind the goal or in the corners to £30.00 for a central seat at one of the long sides.
 Tickets for category A matches, the most expensive, range between £32.00 and £40.00.

 You can find a stadium plan here.
 For more information call the ticket office at +44 (0) 871 911 1973.

 Sunderland offer guided stadium tours round the stadium that include a visit to the players’ lounge, dressing room, players’ tunnel, and dugouts.
 The tours last just over 60 minutes.

-Tours run most days of the week except matchdays.
-For exact dates, availability, and bookings check the Sunderland website or call the Tours Hotline +44 (0) 871 911 122.
+Tours run roughly once a month and more often during the summer holidays.
+For exact dates, availability, and bookings check the Sunderland website or call the Tours Hotline +44 (0) 191 551 5055.

 The tour costs £10.00.